geofeedia/drone-k8s/README.md

 ## drone-k8s plugin

+### DISCLAIMER
+The rolling-update for deployments does not currently work since `kubectl patch ...` allows for a specified type name, but the required `kubectl apply ...` only supports the passing of a resource file name which in CI we don't have so this plugin will not currently work for deployments.
+Possible solutions could be to query k8s api after the appropriate patch and then stream that output via stdin with the command `cat my-resource.json | kubectl apply -f -`.

 Plugin for Drone CI to be used in the `publish/deploy` steps that will perform a kubernetes rolling update of the appropriate replication controller and associated pod(s).

 To use the plugin you will need to clone the repo, build the image, push it to your associated registry, and then use that